haczkk/Caga-anan_HansUriel_ShoppingCartActivity/README.md

 • Encountered a problem with negative stocks where you could still buy even if the stock is less than you would purchase.
 (SOLVED)

-# Ai Usage in This Project
+# AI Usage in This Project

 • “Why am I getting an error with my variable not being declared?"